Healthy Thanksgiving Recipes & Keto Options

 Ice cream is essentially cream and sugar.
 Unless you go out of your way, your ice cream is likely made with pasteurized cream and heavily processed sugar from GMO corn or sugar beets.
 Unfortunately, as tasty as it is, these ingredients are not friendly to your digestive tract or your body in general.

 This recipe offers a high-fat, lower sugar alternative that actually promotes health and fat-burning!
 Really all you need is coconut milk, vanilla, and a keto sweetener of choice.
-There are many ways to personalize this by adding cacao for chocolate ice cream or even frozen strawberries.
+There are many ways to personalize this by adding cacao to chocolate ice cream or even frozen strawberries.

 healthy thanksgiving